Rich-Harris/packd/README.md

 This is a simple app for generating UMD bundles of npm packages, similar to [browserify-cdn](https://github.com/jfhbrook/wzrd.in) aka [wzrd.in](https://wzrd.in/).
 I made it because wzrd.in sometimes goes offline, and I need its functionality for the [Svelte REPL](https://svelte.technology/repl).
 Unfortunately I couldn't get browserify-cdn to run on [now.sh](https://zeit.co/now), so I decided to roll my own.

 And since I was *roll*ing my own, it made sense to use [Rollup](https://rollupjs.org).
 (Feel free to roll your eyes.)
-For npm packages that expose [`pkg.module`](https://github.com/rollup/rollup/wiki/pkg.module), such as the [D3 modules](https://github.com/d3), this means you get smaller, more efficient bundles than with browserify-cdn.
+For npm packages that expose [`pkg.module`](https://github.com/rollup/rollup/wiki/pkg.module), such as the [D3 modules](https://github.com/d3), this means you get smaller, more efficient bundles than with browserify-cdn. packd also gzips the files it serves, typically resulting in much smaller requests.

 Since Rollup can't handle all of the CommonJS code on npm, packd will use Browserify (or a combination of Rollup and Browserify) where appropriate.